shyrodgau/imbraw2dng/README.md

- -R - get RAW from ImB connected via Wifi or from given directories -J - get JPEG from ImB connected via Wifi or from given directories -O - get non-RAW/non-JPEG from ImB connected via Wifi or from given directories -n yyyy_mmdd_hhmmss (or prefix of any length) - select only newer than this timestamp from ImB or from given directories
+ -R - get RAW from ImB connected via Wifi or from given directories -J - get JPEG from ImB connected via Wifi or from given directories -O - get non-RAW/non-JPEG from ImB connected via Wifi or from given directories -n yyyy_mm_dd-hh_mm_ss (or prefix of any length) - select only newer than this timestamp from ImB or from given directories
  -----
  -- - treat rest of parameters as local files or dirs
  <files-or-dirs> - process local files or directories recursively, e.g. on MicroSD from ImB